orkhanahmadov/spreadsheet-translations/README.md

 php artisan vendor:publish --provider="Orkhanahmadov\SpreadsheetTranslations\SpreadsheetTranslationsServiceProvider"
 ```

-Config file contains following parameters:
+The config file contains the following parameters:

-- `locales` - array of locale codes that parser should look for in spreadsheet.
-Default is `['en']`
+- `locales` - an array of locale codes that the parser should look for in the spreadsheet.
+The default is `['en']`
-- `filepath` - path to spreadsheet file.
-By default, points to `translations.xlsx` file in Laravel project's `lang` directory.
-This config parameter can also use URL as remote file location.
-When a valid URL is provided parse will try to download the file to a temporary local file and parse it.
+- `filepath` - path to a spreadsheet file.
+By default, points to the `translations.xlsx` file in the Laravel project's `lang` directory.
+This config parameter can also use a URL as a remote file location.
+When a valid URL is provided parser will try to download the file to a temporary local file and parse it.
-- `sheet` - defines which sheet should be used in spreadsheet file.
-Default is `null`.
-When `null`, parser selects active sheet in the spreadsheet to parse translations from.
-If you want to use a different sheet, provide sheet's name on this parameter.
+- `sheet` - defines which sheet should be used in a spreadsheet file.
+The default is `null`.
+When `null`, the parser selects an active sheet in the spreadsheet to parse translations from.
+If you want to use a different sheet, provide the sheet's name on this parameter.
 - `header_row_number` - which row should be used as header.
-Default is `1`.
-Header row should contain locale codes that are defined `locales` config parameter
+The default is `1`.
+The header row should contain locale codes that are defined as `locales` config parameter
 - `key_column` - which column should be used for translation keys.
-Default is `A` column.
+The default is `A` column.
-- `ignored_rows` - array of row numbers which should be ignored when translations are parsed.
-Default is empty array.
+- `ignored_rows` - an array of row numbers that should be ignored when translations are parsed.
+The default is an empty array.

 ## Usage

-Let's imagine we have the following Excel spreadsheet file which is located in remote server with public URL `https://example.com/translations.xlsx`.
+Let's imagine we have the following Excel spreadsheet file which is located in a remote server with a public URL `https://example.com/translations.xlsx`.
 Spreadsheet contains:

 | comments                           | key                   | en         | de        | es             |